bitnami/charts/bitnami/kube-prometheus/README.md

 prometheus.additionalScrapeConfigs.external.key=additional-scrape-configs.yaml
 ```

-It is also possible to define scrape configuratios to be managed by the Helm chart by setting `prometheus.additionalScrapeConfigs.enabled` to `true` and `prometheus.additionalScrapeConfigs.type` to `internal`.
+It is also possible to define scrape configurations to be managed by the Helm chart by setting `prometheus.additionalScrapeConfigs.enabled` to `true` and `prometheus.additionalScrapeConfigs.type` to `internal`.
 You can then use `prometheus.additionalScrapeConfigs.internal.jobList` to define a list of additional scrape jobs for Prometheus.

 ```text
 prometheus.additionalScrapeConfigs.enabled=true